DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-02-28-removing-ucas-content.md

 - corrected the guidance on the ‘Add location’ page
 - corrected the guidance on the ‘Locations’ page
-- moved the guidance on the ‘Select the locations for this course’ page to below the table
+- moved the guidance on the ‘Select the locations for this course’ page to below the form

 ### Add a location page